juliajonesuk/GBS_analysis_cloud_tutorial/08_useful.rst

 Update `Github <http://en.wikipedia.org/wiki/Github>`_
 ------------------------------------------------------
 Mac OSX comes with `Github <https://github.com
 >`_,a Version Control System (VCS), pre-installed with Mavericks.
 However, the install is in /usr/bin/git which makes it difficult for beginners to update.
-To change this run these commands:
+To change this, run these commands:

 1. Install `GNU Autoconf <http://www.gnu.org/software/autoconf/>`_